octotask/octotask.github.io/_apps/self-approval.md

 ---
 title: self-approval
-description: A GitHub App built with Probot that allows Pull Request authors to self-approve their Pull Requests.
+description: A GitHub App built with Octotask that allows Pull Request authors to self-approve their Pull Requests.
 slug: self-approval
 screenshots: